Very Very Important Plan for 10 Days Economics Class 12

 (iv) To enlarge production and trade services

-Demonetisation – It was a new initiative taken by the Government of India on November 8, 2016 to tacle the problem of corruption, black money, terrorism and circulation of fake currency in the economy.
+Demonetisation – It was a new initiative taken by the Government of India on November 8, 2016 to tackle the problem of corruption, black money, terrorism and circulation of fake currency in the economy.

 Impact of GST on the Indian Economy